IP-CAM/Opencart-v.3.0.3.8-Installation-with-PHP-v.8.1/README.md

 - Admin Product List Image Popup

 ## Note
 This version is not supported by Opencart.
-You need to have PHP 7.4 to use this version.<br>
+You need to have PHP 8.0 to use this version.<br>
-Should work just fine on PHP 8.0<br>
-Not compatible with PHP 8.1

 ## LICENSE
 This project is open source software licensed under the [GPL v3](./LICENSE).